tosin2013/llama-stack-demos/kubernetes/observability/run-configuration.md

 ---
 ```

-The otel-endpoint is `http://service-name-otc.namespace-of-otc.svc.cluster.local:4318/v1/traces,metrics` if exporting to
-central otel-collector.
-If using otel-collector sidecar, this would be `http://localhost:4318/v1/traces,metrics`.
+If _not_ using an opentelemetry-collector sidecar, you can send to any in-cluster opentelemetry-collector by setting the
+`OTEL_TRACE_ENDPOINT` to `http://service-name-otc.namespace-of-otc.svc.cluster.local:4318/v1/traces,metrics`.
+The sidecar
+annotation is only required if using an opentelemetry-collector sidecar.

 Don't update the Llamastack deployment until _after_ the [OpentelemetryCollector Sidecar](./otel-collector/otel-collector-llamastack-sidecar.yaml)
-is deployed.
+and/or the [central OpenTelemetryCollector](./otel-collector/otel-collector.yaml) is deployed.

-Now that the configuration changes necessary to generate and export telemetry from vLLM and Llamastack,
-follow the [observability-hub guide](./README.md) to view and analyze the data.